NayakRamulu50/Ethereal-Gallery/README.md

 - **Unsplash API:** Access a vast array of high-quality visuals—because our project deserves the awesomeness of Unsplash!

 Let's Connect! 🌐
-Explore the ethereal wonders at [YourProjectURL.com].
+Explore the ethereal wonders at [[Project link](https://nayakramulu50.github.io/Ethereal-Gallery/)].
 Connect with us on [[My LinkedIn Profile](https://www.linkedin.com/in/nayakramulu/)] and for the latest updates.

 Enjoy the journey through Ethereal Gallery—where every image tells a unique story!